 And I did, with 20 years old, I studied abroad in the USA for an entire year.
 And boy, that felt good.
 It felt like I was finally where I was supposed to be.
 It felt super liberating, and I grew more in one year than I have grown my entire life.

-Little did I know that chance (or fate, if you believe in it) would have taken me to a German speaking country not once, but twice!
+Little did I know that chance (or fate, if you believe in it) would have taken me to a German-speaking country not once, but twice!
 Damn, how much I do regret not speaking the language.
 Germany and Austria are fantastic countries.
 I grew to love their language as well.
 I find it pretty cool.
 I absolutely love the sound.

 But truth be told, I have stayed in my English comfort zone.
 In the university, in restaurants and banks, people speak English.
-So I’ve felt that I didn’t actually needed it.
+So I’ve felt that I didn’t actually need it.
 It was not urgent, I would get along pretty okay.
 So my German is A1 to the most.
 Das ist schlecht!!!

 From the cute to the crazy city